roualdes/bridgestan/julia/docs/src/julia.md

 ] add BridgeStan
 ```

-The first time you need it, the BridgeStan source code will be downloaded
+The first time you compile a model, the BridgeStan source code will be downloaded
 as an [Artifact](https://pkgdocs.julialang.org/v1/artifacts/).
 If you
 prefer to use a source distribution of BridgeStan, consult the following section.